-I personally felt there was much more to see in Israel than Jordan.
-We did not want to rush the destinations we visited in Israel however, and so with our 5 days in the country, decided to spend more time in fewer places.
+I personally felt there was much more to see in Israel than in Jordan.
+We did not want to rush to the destinations we visited in Israel however, and so with our 5 days in the country, decided to spend more time in fewer places.
 We do not regret how we divided our time in this respect, but will definitely be returning to Israel to explore other parts of it in the future.
 Although we were very happy with how we spent our three days in Jordan, we were not able to see everything we wanted to, including Amman and Aqaba.

 Did we feel safe in Israel and Jordan?

 The short answer here is yes!
 While I cannot comment on the safety of travelling alone in Israel, my partner and I never ran into any complications.
-We traveled through Israel on our own, with the exception of a day trip, and found it very safe and easy to navigate.
+We travelled through Israel on our own, with the exception of a day trip, and found it very safe and easy to navigate.
 Everyone was very friendly and very helpful whenever we needed assistance.

-Tel Aviv itself, has to be one of the most liberal, open-minded, and progressive cities we’ve been to and we felt very safe going out at night on our own to explore.
+Tel Aviv itself has to be one of the most liberal, open-minded, and progressive cities we’ve been to and we felt very safe going out at night on our own to explore.